evocn/evocn.github.io/content/_index.md

 ---

 I think a lot about games, and their potential for expression and feeling.

 I work on prototypes that explore these ideas.
-I love having control over my work.
-My games mostly use custom, from-scratch engines.

-I like to write music and shoot films sometimes too.
+I like to write music and shoot films sometimes too!

+Recently, I've been publishing my journal on this website.

+---

+I appreciate art which shows us the world in a fresh light.

-No matter the medium, I like art that is simple and honest.
+Above all, I think art is best when it is simple and honest.

+If you think so too, I think we'd be good friends!

 ![me](images/me.png)